Ihboras/Ihboras.github.io/_posts/2024-07-01-Anime-Score-Prediction.markdown

 date: 2024-07-01
 img: Anime Logo.png
 alt: A collage of anime characters used as a logo
-description: This project aims to predict target vairable anime "Score" from features using various machine learning models.
+overview: This project aims to predict target variable anime "Score" from features using various machine learning models.
----
+description:
 # Anime Score Prediction Project

 This project explores the prediction of anime "Scores" using a dataset from [MyAnimeList](https://myanimelist.net/), which was uploaded to Kaggle.
 The dataset includes various features about anime, such as genres, episodes, ratings, and more.